-It is difficult to know exactly how many children are abused as it is often not reported to authorities.
+It is difficult to know precisely how many children are abused as it is often not reported to authorities.
 However, the statistics that are verifiable are horrific enough.
 According to a 2010 report from the U.S. Department of Health and Human Services’ Children’s Bureau, 9.2% of children that were victimized were sexually abused.

-This is almost 1 in 10 children, a conservative number since many children do not report their abuse, especially when the abuser is someone they trust.
+This number is almost 1 in 10 children, which is a conservative number since many children do not report their abuse, especially when the abuser is someone they trust.
 Another report by the National Institute of Justice estimates that 3 out of 4 adolescents that were sexually assaulted claimed the abuser was someone with whom they had a close relationship.

 For many victims of sexual abuse as a child, the road to recovery is difficult.
 Many victims live in silence and pain for years before they confide to anyone about their trauma.
-The emotional and psychological damage can effect all areas of their lives, from diminished focus in school to forging healthy relationships.
+The emotional and psychological damage can affect all areas of their lives, from diminished focus in school to forging healthy relationships.
 Because of the abuse, these children can grow up to live very different lives than they would have if their childhood had not been taken away through the malicious acts of their abuser.

 It is almost impossible to put a price on the costs of child sexual abuse.
-Survivors of this type of abuse have scars that will always be with them and have had a piece of their childhood ripped away.
+Survivors of this type of abusive attack have scars that will always be with them and have had a piece of their childhood ripped away.
 Although therapy and counseling can help many victims learn to move past this abuse, the damage that it caused will always be a part of them for the rest of their lives.

 Chicago Sexual Abuse Lawyers Actively Pursuing Claims For Civil Damages

 Whatever your circumstance, it is important to know that you are not alone.
-Rosenfeld Injury Lawyers has represented individuals who were victimized as children by religious leaders, school officials, organized group leaders and others in positions of power.
+Rosenfeld Injury Lawyers LLC has represented individuals who were victimized as children by religious leaders, school officials, organized group leaders and others in positions of power.
 Our Chicago sexual abuse attorneys are not just committed to your financial recovery, in many circumstances we have helped connect victims with other survivors and with leading counselors.
-Talk to us to arrange a confidential consultation with an attorney who appreciate your situation.
+Talk to us to arrange a confidential consultation with an attorney who appreciates your situation.
 Contact us today.